idoleat/simple-P-compiler/README.md

 ### Code Generation
 Use the info stored in AST to generate `RISC-V` assembly codes.
 Need basic assembly code programming experience.
 Write generation code directly in AST could be fast, but not the best way, in terms of abstraton and maintenability.

+## How to use
+* Run the shell script at each HW folder root to enter container provided by TA.
+* `$ make` to compile. `$ make test` to test

+For more details please check the readme file in each folder.
+Each HW contains previous content.

 ## Dependencies
 * `gcc`
 * `flex`
 * `bison`

 TAs provide us docker image to work within docker.
 Regular Ubuntu with `flex` and `bison` installed could make it as well.
 I use Arch by the way.

+## Notes
+I only write code in `src` folder.
+Other are written either by TAs or third party tools.
+For more details please check the readme file in each folder.